 - What treatments are you currently receiving?

-At the Gardner Law Firm, our goal to provide you with clear guidance so that you can give thorough, on-point answers to these questions.
-We will help you fill out all necessary forms and obtain any supporting documentation you need to support your claim.
+At the Gardner Law Firm, our goal is to provide you with clear guidance so that you can give thorough, on-point answers to these questions.
+We will help you fill out all necessary forms and obtain any supporting documentation you need to help substantiate your claim.